 The architect James Gibbs was very much a transitional figure which may have reflected his time spent in Rome in 18th century.
 From mid 1760s a number of British architects including one by the name of John Nash were responsible for designing large areas of London.

 Regularity of house fronts along many streets was a very desirable feature of the Georgian town planning.
 Many of the decorative elements of this style derive from Greece or Rome.
-One popular area where Georgian style homes can be embraced is The Royal Crescent, Bath also Sutton Lodge, Sutton, London which interestingly was once used by George 4th.
+One popular area where Georgian style homes can be embraced is The Royal Crescent, Bath.
+Also Sutton Lodge, Sutton, London, which interestingly was once used by George 4th.

 I am sure you will agree with me that the Georgian style is immensely pleasing to the eye.
 It is a style that gives undivided attention to detail in each and every architectural element of the building.
-And just as much love, care and attention is also given to the interior.
+Just as much love, care and attention is also given to the interior.

 How to achieve Georgian Interior Design for Modern Life